 A student who withdraws from a credit extension course prior to its first scheduled meeting will receive a full refund of tuition only, provided that a written request for refund is received by the office of the Registrar no later than 4 p.m. on the day before the first scheduled class meeting.
-(Requests must be made by 4 p.m.
-Friday for a course starting Saturday-Monday.)
+(Requests must be made by 12:00 noon on Friday for a course starting Saturday-Monday.)
 When a student withdraws from a credit course, the College Service Fee, Student Activity Fee, and the one-time application fee for new students are non-refundable.
-No refunds will be made once a class has met.
+No refunds will be made past the allowable withdrawal period.
 Note: Credit Extension includes Weekend College, Winter Intercession, Summer School and off-campus courses.